ArturWerys/BookshelfApp/README.md

 - Add books to a "Want to Read" shelf

 The app will also include a **statistics tab**, showing:
-- How many books the user has read in a month
+- Number of books read per month
-- Book genres breakdown
+- Breakdown by genres
-- Average rating per month or per genre
+- Average rating per month / per genre

-All these data will be stored in an SQL database, with C# used for database connection and backend logic.
+All these data will be stored in an **SQL database**, with **C#** used for database connection and backend logic.

 ## Technologies Used for First Version (as of 1.12.2025)
 - Programming language: JavaScript